nathanjzhao/nathanjzhao.github.io/about.md

 <div class="timeline-entry">
   <div class="timeline-date">2012</div>
-  <div class="timeline-content">Started coding at age 7 - making interactive/animated birthday cards for grandparents and 2D platformers in Java</div>
+  <div class="timeline-content">Started coding at age 7 - making interactive/animated birthday cards for grandparents and 2D platformers in Java.
+Thank God for <a href="https://www.khanacademy.org/">Sal Khan!</a></div>
 </div>

 <!-- #### What non-traditional things were you doing growing up?